 Smart meter installation

-What you need to know about smart meter installation, from which companies are installing them to the pros and cons of getting a smart meter now.
+What you need to know about smart-meter installation, including which companies are installing them plus the pros and cons of getting a smart meter now.

 More than 13m smart meters are now fitted in homes.
-We tell you what you need to know if you haven’t had a smart meter installed yet, plus why some smart meters might not stay as smart as you were led to believe.
+We tell you what you need to know if you haven’t had one installed yet, plus why some smart meters might not stay as smart as you were led to believe.

 You don't have to accept a smart meter if you don't want one.
-If you had one installed before the official roll-out, or are due to have a first-generation meter installed, there are some things you need to know.
+If you had one installed before the official roll-out, or had a first-generation meter installed, there are some things you need to know.

 Scroll down to read more, plus find out whether your energy company is installing smart meters.